marifdemirtas/pfp-ebooks/_sources/plan4.rst

    # Get first tag of a certain type from the soup
    tag = soup.find('span') #paired
    =====
-   # Get text from tag
+   # Get info from tag
    info = tag.text
    =====
-   # Get link from tag
+   # Get info from tag
    info = tag.get('href') #distractor
    =====
    # Get all tags of a certain type from the soup